unwitting/bleak/README.md

 * Self-hosted Ghost users should upload the .zip file to Ghost's `content/themes/` directory and extract it with `unzip -o bleak.zip`.

+Once you go live with bleak, please get in touch!
+I'd love to feature your blog as a user of the theme right here.

 ## Configuration
 bleak is super configurable.
 It supports __Google Analytics__, __Disqus__ integration and a whole suite of __social profile links__.
 And the best thing is, not a single bit of it requires